Brontomerus/ezodbc/README.md

 There are several selections and entries you must make to properly use ezodbc:

+__Save Profile Toggle__ - Select whether to save this profile for future use or not.
+The file is store unencrypted in the users home directory (similar to that of AWS's boto3 and awscli's .aws configure file)
 __Database Type (buttons on left)__ - This is to select the type of connector you'd like to use.
 The default is pymssql, which is the only one which requires the user to have a __Domain__ filled in.

 1. __Domain__ - This is refering to the domain of a username.
 An example is CORP\brandon, where CORP\ is the domain.
 This can be left black in all cases but with the default, Microsoft SQL Server Free TDS.